hlascelles/samudra/pages/qyw6jo6a8zhmq-pet-africa.md

 The price of raw unsorted PET waste (buying directly from waste pickers) has more than doubled in the past 12 months.
 There are a lot of Chinese buyers coming in, so CANEI would have to offer good prices to compete with them.

+Contacts handed over to Ahraby:
-**In Abuja:** [Olufunto Boroffice][25] [funtob@chanjadatti.com][26] CEO of [Chanja Datti Recycling][27] and vice-president of [Recyclers Association of Nigeria (RAN)][28]
+1. In Abuja: [Olufunto Boroffice][25] [funtob@chanjadatti.com][26] CEO of [Chanja Datti Recycling][27] and vice-president of [Recyclers Association of Nigeria (RAN)][28].

-The best person I've met so far.
 	They are looking to start exporting by the end of April (they are currently in the middle of a move to a new location).
 	They normally have 150-200 tonnes of PET per month to sell.
 	Their bales are 500-600kg, so they say they can do 20-21 tonnes per container.

-They would like to send a test bale to CANEI.
-Olufunto said we should have a meeting with [Mazi Ukonu][29], president of [Recyclers Association of Nigeria (RAN)][28] and founder of [RecyclePoints][30].
+2. In Lagos: [Mazi Ukonu][29] [alisonukonu@gmail.com][31] founder of [RecyclePoints][30] and president of [Recyclers Association of Nigeria (RAN)][28].
-**I'm organising a meeting with both of them for the week of Mar 28th.**

-**In Ibadan:** Yinka from Deepcyclers [deepcyclers@gmail.com][12]
+3. In Ibadan: Yinka Adeniyi [deepcyclers@gmail.com][12] founder of Deepcyclers.
 	They have 15 tonnes per month to sell (15 sorterting staff make 1 tonne each per month) of clear PET.
 	They have 1 single baler and 1 double baler.
 	They can make 200kg bales, but often they make 100kg bales for easier manual handling.
-They are selling at 250,000 - 300,000 naira per tonne (in Ibadan) or 300,000 - 350,000 naira per tonne (if they deliver to Lagos).
 	To scale their business they need more physical space, more sorting staff and more waste pickers who will collect PET waste for them.
-Other PET handling companies in Ibadan already have buyers to whom they are loyal, they are not looking for new buyers.
-Deepcyclers is a new company that is just starting, so they are looking for buyers.
-**I'm organising a meeting with him for the week of Mar 28th.**

 <h5 style="color:#979797;">2.
 Ethiopia 115m - CANEI already works here</h5>